anaclumos/extracranial/posts/2022-05-27-karrot-intern-week/en.md

 I got a lot of feelings that Karrot was putting a lot of energy into **discovering good talent**.
 While running the recruitment website neatly, Karrot wrote down all the information applicants might be curious about.
 Above all, Karrot wrote the JD (Job Description) specifically and clearly.
-Some companies I interviewed with did not disclose the JD at all, so Karrot was much more considerate in that sense.
+Some companies I interviewed with did not disclose the JD, so Karrot was much more considerate.

 <details>
-<summary>Carrotmini R&D Engineer Intern JD</summary>
+<summary>Karrot Mini R&D Engineer Intern JD</summary>

 **Who we are looking for**.